Srinu7358/openshift-sep-2024/Day1/README.md

   - based on traffic to one's application individual applications can be scaled up/down on demand manually/automatically
   - upgrading/downgrading your already live applications from one version to the other without any down time using Rolling update
   - exposing your applications within cluster or to external world using services
+- it is a self-healing platform
+  - it can repair itself to some extent
+  - it can repair your application when it is found faulty
 </pre>

 ## Info - Docker SWARM Overview